- Language Arts

 Kindergarten uses a balanced reading and writing program involving: reading, writing, speaking, observing, illustrating, experiencing, doing, and creating.
 Shared reading, customized guided reading instruction, independent reading, and Orton-Gillingham method of phonics instruction make up the different components of the program.
 The writing program includes Writing Workshop, journal writing, the Daily News, and Handwriting Without Tears.

-Kindergarten reading instruction is an opportunity for teachers to support small groups of students in learning, applying, and practicing directly taught and effective reading strategies while they read from an appropriately leveled book.
+Reading instruction is an opportunity for teachers to support small groups of students in learning, applying, and practicing directly taught and effective reading strategies while they read from an appropriately leveled book.
 Guided reading allows teachers to meet the individual reading and skill needs of each student.

-The Kindergarten mathematics program develops in children their emerging abilities to count, match, sort, order, compare, do simple addition and subtraction, see patterns, and understand space and time.
+The kindergarten mathematics program develops in children their emerging abilities to count, match, sort, order, compare, begin simple addition and subtraction, see patterns, and understand space and time.
 We use Singapore Math, which emphasizes a logical progression of mathematical concepts from the concrete through the pictorial phase, and finally, to an abstract understanding of each concept.
 These experiences lay the foundation for symbolic understanding, as well as help children to develop strong number sense and confidence in their mathematical abilities.

-Music is an integral part of the Kindergarten day and teaches teamwork, discipline, creativity, and self-esteem skills that transfer to all aspects of life.
+Music is an integral part of the kindergarten day and teaches teamwork, discipline, creativity, and self-esteem skills that transfer to all aspects of life.
 Kindergarten music is key to acquiring language as well as refining gross and fine motor skills.
 Through singing, moving to music, creating music, and the opportunity to participate in several performances throughout the year, children acquire musical skills and knowledge by doing.